bryanstearns/bryanstearns.github.io/_posts/2022-01-01-new-project.md

 night if I'm flying as a private pilot with a medical certificate.

-The bad news is that all of Van's kits are backordered because of a lot of increased demand (thanks, pandemic!).
-Because I was looking at a five month lead time for the first subkit, I went ahead and placed my order at the end of July.
-I've already started clearing out the half of the garage in which I'll be building, and I'm hoping to be pulling rivets by Christmas!
+The bad news is that all of Van's kits are backordered because of a lot of increased demand (thanks again, pandemic!).
+I placed my order for the first subkit in July, and it's still not here yet.
+In the meantime, I've cleared out half of the garage, built a couple of workbenches, and started collecting the many special tools I'll need.

+I'll be posting my progress here, and might also post YouTube videos of my own.